upperlinecode/front-end-student-materials/06-p5js/05a-javascript-objects.md

 ## Now with Objects

 Here's the same program built with objects.
-This may not seem like a huge change from before, it's still pretty long.
-But we're headed in the right direction.
+This may not seem like a huge change from before, but we're headed in the right direction.

 ```javascript
 var bubbleSize = 40;